JustinRyanCarlson/eSpark-problem/README.md

-# My solution to the problem given to me from ESpark
+# My solution to student plan ESpark problem

 ### How to get up and running:
 1. Clone this repository on your local machine.